Samizo-AITL/aitl-physical-reference/docs/DesignIntent.md

 ---
 title: "aitl-physical-reference"
-description: "A minimal physical reference PCB that grounds abstract control logic into real voltage, current, and copper."
+description: "A minimal physical reference PCB that grounds abstract control logic into real voltage–current behavior and copper."
 ---

 # 🧠 Design Intent

-This board provides a **minimal physical reference** that converts
+This board provides a **minimal physical reference** that anchors
-**abstract control logic** into **observable voltage and current behavior**.
+**abstract control logic** into **observable voltage–current (V–I) behavior**.

 It exists to define the **first physical boundary**
 where logic becomes electricity.